Members Area Logout

 About the Foreign Correspondents’ Club

-The Foreign Correspondents’ Club was founded in 1943 in Japanese-occupied China during World War II.
-Its first base was in Chongqing, a city controlled by nationalist leader, Chiang Kai-shek.
-As the struggle between the Nationalists and Mao Zedong’s Communists intensified after the invaders were repelled, the Club moved with the action, first to Nanjing, then to Broadway Mansions in Shanghai.
+Founded in Japanese-occupied China in 1943, the Foreign Correspondents’ Club’s first base was in Chongqing, a city controlled by Nationalist leader Chiang Kai-shek.
+As the Chinese civil war intensified, the club moved with the action, first to Nanjing, then to Shanghai.
+It moved to Hong Kong in 1949.

 Mission